San Gimignano

 According to scholars the town was first founded by the Etruscans around the 3rd century BC.
 The economy of San Gimignano is dependent mainly on agriculture, wine production and now on tourism.
-Because of the rise in agritourism, San Gimignano is now being visited by more tourists each year that come here to enjoy its beautiful natural beauty and its architecture.
+Because of the rise in agritourism, San Gimignano is now being visited by more tourists each year, who come here to enjoy its natural beauty and its architecture.

 Attractions in San Gimignano